giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 The rest of the page helps you set up `kubectl` manually, adaptable for various operating systems.

+## Web UI login {#web-ui}

+Our Web UI provides a simple single sign-on mechanism that will simply send a user through your identity provider's authentication process and finally redirect to the web UI.
+Behind the scenes, the same mechanism is used as in the examples above.

 ## Authenticating for programmatic access {#service-auth}

 For programmatic access, for example from CI/CD pipelines, you should not rely on the above authentication mechanism.
 Instead, please use [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).